mstueben/pg-tools/pg-dsl/README.md

 }
 ```

-We can now use these error graphs within our other graphs as we had defined them explicitly like above.
+We can now use these fault graphs within our other graphs as we had defined them explicitly like above.

 ```
 graph Robot {